deeplyinc/listen-sdk-android-samples/docs/contents/advanced-topics/audio-sampling.md

 This is because the characteristics of the microphone and Android system determine the sampling rate that can be set and the minimum number of samples that can be imported at a time, i.e. the minimum buffer size.

 Therefore, the buffer size must be the smallest possible size to make it respond as fast as possible at a particular sampling rate.
-The `DeeplyRecorder` selects the minimum buffer size as the default value, so there is no need to set it up separately.
+The `DeeplyRecorder` selects (2 * the minimum buffer size) as the default value, which is quite small size for fast response, so there is usually no need to set it up separately.
-When creating an object, `AudioRecord` must first determine the minimum buffer size through the ` ` method and then set this value through the `AudioRecord` constructor.
+When creating an object, `AudioRecord` must first determine the buffer size through the `udioRecord.getMinBufferSize()` method and then set buffer size through the `AudioRecord` constructor.

 ```kotlin
 // DeeplyRecorder